 The ten mile long flume and reservoir were the brainchild of Stone and Webster, an engineering firm from Boston.
 Stone and Webster faced many challenges in their design.
 It was estimated that the slope of the hillside was greater than fifty degrees for more than fifty percent of the length of the flume.
 They also incorporated numerous curves into the flume to help steady the flow of the water moving through its channel.
 These famous curves are responsible for the flume's most popular nickname: the Crookedest Railroad in the World.

-Electron began to generate energy for the first time in its history.
-For the past two years, a crew of 1,500 to 2,500 men had worked to build one of the most innovative examples of hydro-power of its time.
+Electron began to generate energy for the first time in its history on April 14, 1904.
+For the past fourteen months, a crew of 1,500 to 2,500 men had worked to build one of the most innovative examples of hydropower of its time.
 Bihler and Rydstrom, a company from Tacoma, Washington, worked to design and construct a powerhouse that would be forty-two feet deep and 150 feet long.
 The Porter Brothers of Spokane built the diversion and intake structure.

 -Lawrence D. "Andy" Anderson, Author & Historian, In the Shadow of the Mountain

 Copyright 2013.
 Electron Hydro, LLC.
 All rights reserved.